ippocratis/ippocratis.github.io/_posts/2021-11-22-librephotos.md

 ---

-A self-hosted open source photo management service that serves ad a hacienda for the android client uhuruphotos.
+A self-hosted open source photo management service that serves as a backend for the android client uhuruphotos.

 **so what?**